 Soak up art of local and national significance

-Oita Art Museum's 3,000 works include pieces designated as important cultural properties of Japan.
+Oita Prefectural Art Museum's 5,000 works include pieces designated Important Cultural Properties of Japan.
 Dive deep into the world of the local artistic talent, by visiting the Oita Prefectural Art Museum , a modern structure built in 2015 that houses work by artists inspired by the local way of life.

 Family fun with sea life

-Whether you want to unwind while watching the fish and other sea creatures in a 61-meter high tank or interact with sea creatures in shallow pools, Oita Marine Palace Aquarium offers something for everyone.
+Whether you want to unwind while watching fish and other sea creatures or interacting with them in shallow pools, Oita Marine Palace Aquarium "Umitamago" offers something for everyone.

 There are many performances and interactive sessions where you can watch dolphins, sea lions and other animals in action and find out more about their living environments.

 Opened as a means to manage the local monkey population and their natural environment, Takasakiyama Natural Zoological Garden is a great way of seeing a typical day of the 1,000 wild monkeys.

 Don't miss feeding time, a daily highlight of the monkey garden.
 After feeding these fuzzy locals, you can watch them run around, groom each other and sunbathe.
 Follow one of the park's walking courses to see the more of the monkeys.

 * The information on this page may be subject to change due to COVID-19.

 Did this information help you?